Kashtayit State Marine Conservation Area

 Overview

-Kashtayit State Marine Conservation Area (SMCA) is a two square mile marine protected area (MPA) located just offshore from Gaviota State Park, 30 miles west of Santa Barbara and 13 miles east of Point Conception.
+Kashtayit State Marine Conservation Area (SMCA) is a two-square-mile marine protected area (MPA) located just off Gaviota State Park, 30 miles west of Santa Barbara and 13 miles east of Point Conception.
 Set aside because of its cultural significance to Chumash peoples, this undeveloped area is a favorite for beachgoers, anglers, surfers, scuba and free divers, kayakers, and wildlife enthusiasts.

 Regulations